steineggerlab/foldcomp/README.md

 ## Subsetting Databases
 If you are dealing with millions of entries, we recommend using `createsubdb` command of [mmseqs2](https://mmseqs.com) to subset databases.
-The following commands can be used to subset the AlphaFoldDB Uniprot database with given IDs.
+The following commands can be used to subset the AlphaFold Uniprot DB with given IDs.
 ```sh
 # mmseqs createsubdb --subdb-mode 0 --id-mode 1 id_list.txt input_foldcomp_db output_foldcomp_db
 mmseqs createsubdb --subdb-mode 0 --id-mode 1 id_list.txt afdb_uniprot_v4 afdb_subset